06chaynes/hc-sr04/README.md

 ### Example

-Here's a basic usage example for the HC-SR04 ultrasonic distance sensor using the `hc-sr04` crate.
-This example assumes you are using the ESP32 platform with the `esp-idf-hal` crate.:
+For a complete working example using ESP32, check out the [examples/esp32-example](examples/esp32-example) directory.
+Here's a basic demonstration of how to use the HC-SR04 ultrasonic distance sensor with the `esp-idf-hal` crate:

 ```rust
 use esp_idf_hal::{delay::Delay, peripherals::Peripherals};